mlaa/cbox-auth/README.md

   - Should successfully log user in, if user has already logged in at least once.
   - [ ] User logs in for the first time.
     - Should present user with username change screen.
-    - [ ] User chooses a username that is already taken.
+    - [x] 0213 13:41 User chooses a username that is already taken.
       - Should present user with message explaining that the name is taken.
-    - [!]
-User chooses an username with invalid characters.
+    - [x] 0213 13:41 User chooses an username with invalid characters.
       - Should present user with message explaining that some characters are not allowed.
-      BROKEN: when changing username to a username containing spaces, auth plugin doesn't validate, and the username is changed to a username containing spaces in the API.
+    - [ ] User choose a username with too many characters
-      Also broken: errors throw the user back to the first screen.
+      - Should throw error
-      Is this an AJAX issue?
+      - Doesn't throw error, because API response is "value too large for column"
-    - [ ] User enters nothing in the username box.
+    - [x] 0213 13:42 User enters nothing in the username box.
       - Should successfully log user in.
  * [x] 0212 16:20 User tries to log in with incorrect password.
   - Should disallow log-in and present user with an error message saying so.